Top

 Can Attorneys Help in Immigration Claim Denials?

-• Highlight public policy arguments that insurers should not profit from premiums while denying coverage on technical grounds.
+Attorneys can also highlight public policy arguments that insurers should not profit from premiums while denying coverage on technical grounds.
+They can present evidence that the policyholder acted responsibly and that the insurer is interpreting exclusions in an unreasonable or overly strict manner.

 FAQ: Life Insurance and Immigration Status